Gifted & Talented

 Do you think your child might be gifted & talented?

-If you think that your child may be gifted and talented we'd love to hear from you!
-Please complete the 'Gifted Identification Form' opposite.
+If you think that your child may be gifted and talented please speak to your child's teacher.

 The definitions of 'Gifted and Talented' below will help you to understand what we determine a gifted and talented student to be.
 These include culturally appropriate definitions for Maori and Pasifika students.